pxlnstn/star-language-mini-compiler/StarInterpreter/README.md

 # Interpreter

-A console-based interpreter written in C for the custom scripting language **STAR**.
-This component parses and executes STAR programs line by line, obeying the language’s syntax and semantics.
+A console-based interpreter written in C for the custom scripting language STAR.
+This component parses and executes STAR programs line by line, obeying the language’s syntax and semantics, enabling dynamic script execution and testing.

 ---